Power cords are an important part of heat treatment safety!

 GreenTech Heat takes jobsite heat treatment safety seriously.
 Consult the safety procedures in our Heat Treatment Field Guide for additional information.

 GreenTech Heat technology is also 100% effective for bed bugs, cockroaches, termites, and all other insects.
 GreenTech Heat equipment allows you to self-treat with heat on your schedule and as your needs demand.
 Our certified training lets you do it right and do it safely the first time.
 Heat safely kills insects and microbes everywhere they may be found in a single one-day treatment.
-Call us at 888-699-3944 or visit the online store to get started with heat today.
+Call us at 888-699-3944.
+We have bed bug heaters for sale to get started with heat today.

 What People Say